 Our clinical trial of BT-001 achieved statistically significant and clinically meaningful changes in both the primary and secondary endpoints.
-The primary efficacy endpoint was the difference in mean change in A1c from baseline after 90 days of treatment.BT-001 met the primary endpoint, showing a highly statistically significant improvement in A1c relative to the control group (-0.4%, n=610, p <0.001).
-BT-001 showed a sustained and statistically significant change relative to the control group on the secondary efficacy endpoint, which was the mean change in A1c from baseline at 180 days (-0.3%, n=517, p =0.01).
-Importantly, BT-001 met the 180 day endpoint even though 1.5 times more standard of care, or SOC, patients increased blood sugar lowering medications relative to those in the BT-001 arm prior to the 180 day A1c draw.
+The primary efficacy endpoint was the difference in mean change from baseline in A1c after 90 days of treatment between the two groups and continued to show highly statistically significant improvement in A1c between the intervention and control groups (-0.4%, n=610, p <0.001).
+The secondary efficacy endpoint was the difference in mean change from baseline in A1c after 180 days of treatment between the two groups and showed statistically significant improvement in A1c between the intervention and control groups (-0.3%, n=517, p =0.01), even as 1.5 times more standard of care, or SOC, patients increased blood sugar lowering medications.
 After the day 180 A1c draw, 1.7 times more SOC control patients increased their medications compared to BT-001 patients.
-BT-001 demonstrated sustained and numerically improved A1c levels, with A1c reduction from baseline improving from 0.3% at 90 days to 0.4% at 180 days across the intent-to-treat population, suggesting a durable treatment effect.
-Half of the BT-001 patients achieved a meaningful reduction in A1c (defined as 0.4% reduction or more), with a mean A1c reduction of 1.3% within this subset.
-The clinical trial also provided evidence that beyond reductions in A1c: (1) there was a clear dose-response between greater engagement in CBT and greater reductions in A1c, supporting CBT as a mechanism of action, (2) measures of patient engagement, adherence, persistence, and satisfaction were all positive, (3) BT-001 resulted in reassuring safety data, with significantly fewer adverse (p<0.001) and serious adverse events (p=0.01) as compared to the SOC control group, and (4) exploratory endpoint data revealed additional cardiometabolic improvements as well as the potential to reduce the need for medications and lower healthcare utilization compared to the control group, supporting the potential for BT-001 to improve overall health of patients with T2D and potentially reduce cost of care associated with the progression of the disease.
+BT-001 also demonstrated sustained and improved A1c levels at 180 days with absolute A1c reduction from 9.3% at 90 days to 0.4% at 180 days across the intent-to-treat population, while half of the BT-001 patients achieved a mean A1c reduction of 1.3%.
+The improved A1c reduction from 90 days to 180 days suggested that BT-001 was durable.
+The clinical trial also provided evidence that beyond reductions in A1c: (1) there was a clear dose-response between greater engagement in CBT and greater reductions in A1c, supporting CBT as a mechanism of action, (2) measures of patient engagement, adherence, persistence, and satisfaction were all positive, (3) BT-001 demonstrated reassuring safety, with significantly fewer adverse (p<0.001) and serious adverse events (p=0.01) as compared to the SOC control group, and (4) exploratory endpoint data revealed additional cardiometabolic improvements as well as the potential to reduce the need for medications and lower healthcare utilization compared to the control group, supporting the potential for BT-001 to improve overall health of patients with T2D and potentially reduce cost of care a